-Step III: Prepare the car appropriately for the painting process
+Prepare the car appropriately for the painting process

 Go ahead now to prepare the car appropriately for the subsequent painting process.
 Enclose the bumpers, side mirrors, wheel rims, and window frames with the painter’s tape.
 You might also make use of the newspaper if you do not have the painter’s tape.
 Remember also to place some newspapers under your car and on the glass windows.

-Step IV: Sand the car
+Sand the car

 Next, sand the car.
 Use large-grain sandpaper to do the job.
 The 600 grit or any equal alternative would be the better option.
 Press this sandpaper hard on the surface of the car and rub gently.
 Pay keen attention to those areas that contain dents or too ugly marks.
 They might need extra pressure and force to rid of.

 After removing all the paint and ugly marks, swap to finer sandpapers.
-The aim of this swap is for final touches and finishing.
+The aim of this swap is for the final touches and finishing.
 You may have the 1500 grit for your consideration.
 It is at this stage that you will have to rid the surface of the car of any corrosion or mild scratches.
 In case any holes exist on the surface, you might have to putty them before proceeding.

-Step V: Prime the exterior of the car
+Prime the exterior of the car

 Prime the car.
 This simply means applying a preparatory undercoat commonly called a primer.
 The primer basically plays the role of preparing the surface to better absorb the paint.
 It does so by boosting the adhesive power of the surface.
 Other than this, the primer also lengthens the lifespan of the paint and confers added protection for the surface of the car that is being painted.

-To do so, pour some generous amount of the priming agent in a container.
+To do so, pour a generous amount of the priming agent into a container.
 Dip a paintbrush in the container and leave to settle for around two minutes.
 Lift the brush and apply the primer on the surface of the car steadily and consistently.
 Alternatively, do make use of a sprayer to do the job if you can.
 Yet again, leave the primer intact for some to let it dry completely.

-Step VI: Apply the preliminary paint coating
+Apply the preliminary paint coating

-After the primer has dried and hardened, you should now go ahead to apply the preliminary paint coating.
+After the primer has dried and hardened, you should now go-ahead to apply the preliminary paint coating.
 You have the spray gun or the paintbrush for your consideration here.
 If you opt for the spray gun, install it and then put on the safety goggles.

 Stand at a safe distance of around 10 inches away from the car.
 Pull the trigger to release the paint in the form of the sprays.
 Channel the sprays in even and regular motions.
 Move from one side to another to let the coat build up.
 Leave the car for some time to dry.

-Step VII: Add a second coat of paint
+Add a second coat of paint

 After around an hour or so, depending on the prevailing weather conditions, apply a second coat of paint.
 Follow the exact same procedures stipulated above to do the job.
 Be sure to have every area impacted and that the paint is uniform.

-Step VIII: Lacquer the exterior surface of the car
+Lacquer the exterior surface of the car